Table of Contents

 This is mainly to read what voltage the machine is running at.

-This power supply is the brain of your FK Irons Spektra wireless tattoo machine.
-With it, you can access additional metrics to understand the machine’s performance.
+This power supply is the brain of the Spektra wireless tattoo machine.
+You can access additional metrics to understand the machine’s performance with it.

 To figure out how much battery is left, you will have to look at the colors on the LED indicator displays: